Mohamedkhaleed0/DEPI_Project/README.md

 The project focuses on automating tests for the **Magneto Web Application**.
 It covers several key scenarios to ensure the application’s functionality works correctly.

 **Project description:**
-- You’re required to create automated test scripts for this sample web application covering the following scenarios using Selenuim and Cucumber and your preferred scripting language (Java) covering the following scenarios:
+- You’re required to create automated test scripts for this sample web application covering the following scenarios using **Selenuim WebDriver and Cucumber** and your preferred scripting language (Java) covering the following scenarios:
 1. Login (positive and negative scenarios)
 2. Register.
 3. Landing page